 The current flowing through the charge is very high may be of the order of several thousand amperes.
-From the figure, it is clear that the coupling is loose and leakage reactance is high hence the power factor is low.
-To overcome this difficulty, core type induction furnace is operated at a very low frequency say 10 Hz.
+From the figure, it is clear that the coupling is loose, and leakage reactance is high; hence the power factor is low.
+The furnace is operated at a very low frequency (say 10 Hz) to overcome this difficulty.

-The main disadvantage is that electromagnetic forces produce great turbulence of the molten metal which is useful to a certain point, but it becomes too severe unless the frequency is kept low.
+The main disadvantage is that electromagnetic forces produce high turbulence of the molten metal, which is useful up to a certain point, but it becomes too severe unless the frequency is kept low.
 Another disadvantage of this furnace is that a crucible is of inconvenient shape from the metallurgical point of view.

 An improved form of core type induction furnace is Ajax Wyatt furnace.
-This furnace is very suitable for continuous operation and it can be operated on normal supply frequency i.e. 50 Hz.
-The core is made of laminated steel and the secondary circuit is formed by the single turn of molten metal.
+This furnace is very suitable for continuous operation, and it can be operated on standard supply frequency i.e., 50 Hz.
+The core is made of laminated steel, and a single turn of molten metal forms the secondary circuit.

-Therefore, Ajax Wyatt vertical core furnace is very suitable for continuous operation.
+Applications of Ajax Wyatt furnace: Therefore, Ajax Wyatt vertical core type induction furnace is very suitable for continuous operation.
 A proper arrangement is made for fitting the furnace to take out molten metal.
-The power factor of the circuit is about 0.8 and the power required for the furnace in order to complete melt in a reasonable time is about 200 KW per ton.
+The power factor of the circuit is about 0.8, and the power required for the furnace to complete melt in a reasonable time is about 200 KW per ton.
 The melt is completed in about 1 to 2 hours for large sizes and in lesser time for smaller sizes.

-Ajax Wyatt Vertical Core Furnace is used for melting and refining of non-ferrous metal like brass, copper and zinc.
+Ajax Wyatt Furnace is used for melting and refining non-ferrous metals like brass, copper, and zinc.
 Its efficiency is about 75 percent.
 Standard sizes of these furnaces are 60 — 300 KW, single phase 50 Hz working at 600 volts.

 - Control is simple.

-- An ideal working condition in the cool atmosphere with no dirt, noise or smoke.
+- It provides an ideal working conditions in a cool atmosphere with no dirt, noise, or smoke.

 - High power factor 0.8 to 0.85 comparatively

-- Uniform stirring of charge gives the homogeneous composition.
+- The uniform stirring of charge gives a homogeneous composition.